Communications

-The following table lists how many communication and media studies graduations there were in 2020-2021 for each degree level.
+The following table lists how many communication & media studies graduations there were for each degree level during the last year for which data was available.

 Education Level | Number of Grads |